-- Verbal: Inappropriate or offensive remarks, slurs, jokes or innuendoes based on actual or perceived protected classification.
-This may include, but is not limited to the following: Inappropriate comments regarding an individual's body, physical appearance, attire, sexual prowess, marital status, pregnancy or sexual orientation; and unwelcome flirting or propositions, demands for sexual favors, verbal abuse, threats or intimidation, or patronizing or ridiculing statements that convey derogatory attitudes about a particular gender, religious creed, national origin, ancestry, disability, medical condition, marital status, age or sexual orientation. - Physical: Inappropriate or offensive touching, assault, or physical interference with free movement when directed at an individual on the basis of actual or perceived protected classification.
-This may include, but is not limited to, kissing, patting, lingering or intimate touches, grabbing, massaging, pinching, leering, staring, unnecessarily brushing against or blocking another person, whistling or sexual gestures. - Visual or Written: The display or circulation of offensive or derogatory visual or written material related to an individual's actual or perceived protected classification.
-This may include, but is not limited to, posters, cartoons, drawings, and graffiti, reading materials, computer graphics or electronic media transmissions. - Environmental: A work environment that is permeated with sexuallyoriented talk or innuendo, insults or abuse related to sex, gender, gender identity, gender expression, or any other protected classification not relevant to the subject matter of the job.
+Inappropriate or offensive touching, assault, or physical interference with free movement when directed at an individual on the basis of actual or perceived protected classification.
+This may include, but is not limited to, kissing, patting, lingering or intimate touches, grabbing, massaging, pinching, leering, staring, unnecessarily brushing against or blocking another person, whistling or sexual gestures.

+Visual or Written: The display or circulation of offensive or derogatory visual or written material related to an individual's actual or perceived protected classification.
+This may include, but is not limited to, posters, cartoons, drawings, and graffiti, reading materials, computer graphics or electronic media transmissions.

+Environmental:

+A work environment that is permeated with sexuallyoriented talk or innuendo, insults or abuse related to sex, gender, gender identity, gender expression, or any other protected classification not relevant to the subject matter of the job.
 A hostile environment can arise from an unwarranted focus on sexual topics or sexually suggestive statements or from an unwarranted focus on an individual's protected classification.
 An environment may be hostile if unwelcome sexual behavior is directed specifically at an individual or if the individual merely witnesses unlawful harassment in the individual's immediate surroundings.
-An environment may also be hostile if unwelcome behavior focusing on an individual's classification protected is directed specifically at an individual or if the individual merely witnesses the unlawful harassment in the individual's immediate surroundings.
+An environment may also be hostile if unwelcome behavior focusing on an individual's protected classification is specifically at an individual or if the individual merely witnesses the unlawful harassment in the individual's immediate surroundings.